varlabz/dumsum/README.md

    ```bash
    docker run -it --rm --add-host host.docker.internal:host-gateway -v ./data:/app/data -e OPENAI_API_KEY=${OPENAI_API_KEY} linkedin-pw
    ```
-   **ATTENTION**: *Before running Docker, copy hr.md, skills.md, and your updated resume.md into the ./data directory*
+   **ATTENTION**: *Before running Docker, copy hr.md, skills.md, and your updated resume.md into the local ./data directory*

    This command will:
    - Run the `linkedin-pw` container interactively (`-it`) and remove it when stopped (`--rm`).
    - Add a network route from the container to your host machine using `--add-host`.
    - Mount the local `./data` directory into the container at `/app/data`.
-   - Replace `GROQ_API_KEY` with key from https://console.groq.com/keys (it's free)
+   - Set the `GROQ_API_KEY` environment variable with a key from https://console.groq.com/keys (free, limited usage)
-   - Replace `OPENAI_API_KEY` with key from https://platform.openai.com/api-keys (not free, but it uses very cheap model)
+   - Set the `OPENAI_API_KEY` environment variable with a key from https://platform.openai.com/api-keys (not free, but uses an inexpensive model)

 ### Obtaining a GitHub Authentication Token
 If you don’t already have a GitHub authentication token, follow these steps: